byrnecode/simple-json-restructure/README.md

 # simple-json-restructure

-A simple task runner in NodeJS to restructure a json file and output to a new file.
+A simple task runner in NodeJS to restructure and combine jsons files, and output to a new file.

 For example I have a long list of one-level json data that look like this:
 **_raw.json_**